 There is a world of difference when you put on a wetsuit that is just the right amount of tightness.
 Whether you are a triathlete, surfer, or scuba diver a wetsuit should not fit so tight that it is restricting movement.

 Modern technology has enabled wetsuit manufacturers to produce stretchy and high-performance wetsuits.
 Since modern materials are stretchy, many people solve issues of fit by sizing down.
 Sizing down brings down the insulating properties of a wetsuit and shortens the life of the wetsuit.
 This myth of downsizing is not the correct way of wearing a wetsuit and in fact it lowers your overall performance.

 To understand how tight a wetsuit should really be, look for these three things:1.
 The feeling and sensation of correct wetsuit tightness

 When you're putting on the wetsuit, does it feel challenging to get your arms through the armholes and wrists?
-If you're struggling to put your limbs through, it's a clear indication that your wetsuit is too tight for you.
+If you're struggling to put your limbs through the wetsuit, it's a clear indication that your wetsuit is too tight for you.

 The neoprene gives you more buoyancy and the layer of neoprene acts as a protective barrier from other swimmers.
 A wetsuit should never feel uncomfortable and a person should not get used to being uncomfortable.
 If you are wearing a wetsuit that feels uncomfortable it's not the right wetsuit for you no matter what activity you are doing in a wetsuit.